 The Turkmenistan government continues to debate whether to extinguish the ongoing flames, and scientists disagree on the least harmful solution to the problem.
 But if you want to see the creepiest place on Earth while it’s still burning, prioritize it as this year’s Halloween travel destination.
 It may not be there next Halloween.

 In 2020, deforestation of Brazil’s rainforest reached a 12-year high, according to the BBC.

 The once-vast Amazon is shrinking at an alarming rate.
 Over a million square kilometers of Amazon rainforest have disappeared since 1978.
 Brazil’s president, Jair Bolsonaro, has actively encouraged deforestation for agriculture and mining and defunded agencies that enforce land-use restrictions and environmental laws in the Amazon.

 But Brazil isn’t the only country mismanaging the Amazon.
 Other countries encroaching on the Amazon include Peru, Colombia, Bolivia, Venezuela, Suriname, Guyana, and French Guiana.

 Visit the Amazon to see unique flora and fauna (including pink dolphins, jaguars, and black caiman), visit indigenous villages, and see virgin rainforest before it disappears.

 It’s easy to say you’ll get around to visiting bucket list destinations later.
 But that doesn’t mean you will – or that you’ll be able to.

 Start by budgeting money for travel and making a firm commitment to see specific places on a concrete timeline.
-Whether you love history, eco-tourism, adventure travel, or relaxing on the world’s best and most remote beaches, choose a destination to see sometime this year.
+Whether you love history, eco-tourism, adventure travel, or relaxing on the world’s best and most remote beaches, choose an endangered destination to see sometime this year.
 You won’t regret going, but you might regret not going.